Skip to main menu Skip to main content Skip to footer

 Treatment can be challenging depending on where the pigment is located in your skin.
 Pigment closer to the skin’s surface is more easily treated, while deep pigment can be very persistent.
 Treatment often includes a combination of therapies including:

-• Sun protection: excellent sun protection is one of the most common treatments for melasma.
+Excellent sun protection is one of the most common treatments for melasma.
 Since sunlight triggers melasma, it is important to wear sunscreen daily.
 Choose a sunscreen that offers broad-spectrum protection, a Sun Protection Factor (SPF) of 30 or more, and zinc oxide and/or titanium dioxide to physically limit the effects of the sun’s rays on your skin.
 Consider our DNA Defense SPF sunscreen.

-• Skin bleaching and other lightening creams: some products can be used to lighten the appearance of Melasma such as Hydroquinone, Tretinoin and Corticosteroids.
+Some products can be used to lighten the appearance of Melasma such as Hydroquinone, Tretinoin and Corticosteroids.
 These products may be suitable for minor cases of Melasma or as a complimentary treatment alongside a more aggressive approach.

-• Procedures: Procedures for melasma include a chemical peel, microdermabrasion, dermabrasion, DNA facials, microneedling, laser treatment, or a light-based procedure.
+Procedures for melasma include a chemical peel, microdermabrasion, dermabrasion, DNA facials, microneedling, laser treatment, or a light-based procedure.
 Moy-Fincher-Chipps Facial Plastics and Dermatology have the latest and highest efficacy devises such as the PiQo4 Pigmentation Laser to treat Melasma, brown spots and hyperpigmentation.

-Schedule a consultation
+Schedule a Consultation

 We understand that melasma is a frustrating, chronic condition and look forward to working with you to devise a successful treatment regimen.
 Schedule a consultation with one of our fellowship-trained, board-certified dermatologists today.
-With offices in Beverly Hills, Encino, and Torrance, CA we hopefully have a dermatology office located near your.
+With offices in Beverly Hills, Encino, and Torrance, CA we hopefully have a dermatology office located near you.